Silvestre08/Microservices/Messaging/README.md

 ### Message Redeliveries

 Sometimes servicesd are down.
 It just happens.
 Sometime is usefull to avoid falling in these retry mechanisms.
 Sometimes it is usefull to delivery the message again at a much later time.
 That is message redelivery.
 This requires a special rabbitmq plugin enabled: the delayed exchange plugin.
+We configure that following the steps:

+1. Download the plugin and cp to the download folder.
+1. copy the plugon to the conatiner: docker cp rabbitmq_delayed_message_exchange-3.13.0.ez rabbitmq:/plugins/
+1. Enable the plugin: docker exec rabbitmq rabbitmq-plugins enable rabbitmq_delayed_message_exchange